data-dynamics/MI4Hybrid/README.md

 4. bounded_noise.m is a function generates l_p norm bounded noise (a matrix) whose number of rows is the noise dimension and number of columns is the time horizon.

 5. simulates.m is a simulation function which will simulate the systems using the models we made.

+6. ARX_Invalidation_Single.m is a file running for testing the algorithm of system invalidation.
+The system model used in this code is an ARX model with a single mode (i.e. only one submodel).